Love's Gotta Hold on Me

-"Love's Gotta Hold on Me" is a 1979 single by British pop duo Dollar.
+"Love's Gotta Hold on Me" is a 1979 single by the British pop duo Dollar.
 It was released in July 1979 and became one of the duo's biggest hits, peaking at number four in the UK Singles Charts.
 The song was written by the duo themselves and produced by Christopher Neil.
 It was included on their debut album Shooting Stars.